 Big things were expected of Matthias Ginter when he joined Dortmund from SC Freiburg in the summer of 2014.

-His exit saw Dortmund move in the market and they acquired the services of FC Basel central defender Manuel Akanji, who is first choice on Lucien Favre’s team sheet when available.
+His exit saw Dortmund move in the market and they acquired the services of FC Basel central defender Manuel Akanji, who is a nailed-on starter when available.

 Sold: Mats Hummels to Bayern Munich (£30m)